5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 ### Dos and Don'ts
 Before you copy the EFI onto your system SSD/HDD, you should do the following:

-- **CAUTION**: Test the EFI first, using a FAT32 formatted USB Stick!
+- **Testing**: Test the EFI folder first using a FAT32 formatted USB Stick!
 - **SMBIOS**: Create SMBIOS infos using GenSMBIOS and add the data to `PlatformInfo > Generic`
 - **Integrated Graphics**:
 Two variants of T530 models with different display panels and screen resolutions exist: `HD+` and `HD` models.
 Both are using different identifiers: